mantidproject/documents/Design/reflectometry-idf.md

   ### 2. Support multiple L-distances through a complex beam-path

+  Mantid currently only supports L1 (source-to-sample) and L2 (sample-to-detector) distances.
+Some instruments, such as the reflectometers, have components such as supermirrors which manipulate the beam path.
+Since this behaviour is not modeled in Mantid, it is necessary to rotate both the sample and detector in order to account for the mirror action, however this then introduces complications when calculating angles used in Mantid algorithms.

   Current workarounds used by some other istruments include:
     - Separate 'neutronic' and 'physical instrument' IDFs
 	- Dynamic modification of positions via `MoveInstrumentComponent`
 	- Storage of the L1 & L2 distances in a separate table, which `ConvertUnits` can be made to 'understand'

+  ... however none of these seem like good long-term solutions, especially in the case of [#3](#3.
+Describe multiple modes of configuration).

-  The ideal solution to this task would be to create a new `beam-path` tag for description within the IDF.
-This can then can be used with Owen’s [Instrument 2.0 prototype](https://github.com/DMSC-Instrument-Data/instrument-prototype) which specifically deals with the in-memory side of this task.
+  One solution to this task would be to create a new `beam-path` tag for description within the IDF.
+This could then can be used with something similar to Owen’s [Instrument 2.0 prototype](https://github.com/DMSC-Instrument-Data/instrument-prototype) which specifically deals with the in-memory side of this task.
 He has mentioned that ray tracing will not be possible, and even with the prototype discussed above only one flight path per component has been considered, so additional thought will need to be given to multiple flight paths as this is required by the reflectometers in some configurations.